gaehlerm/SoftwareEngineering/README.md

 As I already said, naming is one of the most difficult things in programming.
 I tried to collect and synthesize some rules on properties of good names.
 The result is a pretty long list of unfortunately quite vague recommendations when naming things:

 1. Names should be short yet clear.
 Thus, there is a constant trade-off on the length of a name.
 Short names may be unclear, yet long names may be a sign that the object is hard to describe.
 On the other hand, long names are not as bad as unclear names.
 When in doubt choose a longer name.
 For example: Should you choose `p`, `price` or `price_of_apple`?
-The answer is: it depends.
+The answer is: it depends on the context.
 As a rule of thumb a name is fine if a new work colleague understands the variable.
 2. Think about how you would express a word in real life.
 Would you call it `price of an apple` or is the context of your conversation clear enough such that only `price` is sufficient?
 3. Classes and functions obeying the SRP are comparably easy to name as they do only one thing.
 Vice versa, if it’s hard to find a good name, reconsider whether the object follows the SRP and rewrite it accordingly.
 4. `set_color(7)`.
 What does `7` mean?
 Never use plain values in your code.
 Plain values are called magic numbers because no one can tell what it means.
 Magic is having a negative meaning here.
 Your code should be unterstood!
 Always create a variable instead of using magic numbers.
 Better use `set_color(RED)`, where RED is a constant or, even better, an enum [section enums].
 Both are much clearer.
 5. Well defined levels of abstraction result in clearly defined and unique properties.
 This helps finding names.
 Maybe you created a level of abstraction that also exists in real life.
 At the same time, functions and classes are required to be on a single level of abstraction in order to fulfill the SRP. [chapter levels of abstraction]
 6. Name collisions between different libraries are common and nothing to worry about.
 Use the namespaces to distinguish them (use the `from math import *` syntax in Python cautiously as this removes this potentially crucial information where a function is defined).
-7. Name collisions within the same library may happen once in a while and have to be fixed.
+7. Name collisions within the same library may happen once in a while and have to be resolved.
 Rename or even refactor one or both variables involved.
 They might do very similar things and should be refactored into one object.
 Otherwise you should be able to find clearly distinguishable names.
 8. Use names that are also used in reality.
 Make sure your object in the code and the real object have very similar properties.
 You should be able to talk to a domain expert about your code and he should be understanding at least some of your problems.
 If he doesn’t understand you, you probably came up with names or a model that does not exist in reality.
 You did a great job if a marketing understands your high level code and can give you useful feedback.
 9. Objects have names that are simple to distinguish.
 Differences in the names should be as early in the word as possible. `apple_price` and `orange_price` is to be prefered over `price_of_apple` and `price_of_orange`, though this can change if you have different properties of apples.
-10. Use normal English words everybody knows and don’t use abbreviations unless you use them in your spoke language.
+10. Use normal English words everybody knows and don’t use abbreviations unless you use them in your spoke language like CEO, etc.
-12. You may tweak the language a little and ignore grammar rules at times.
+11. You may tweak the language a little and ignore grammar rules at times.
 If you have many `fish`, you may call them `fishs` or `fishes` to highlight the plural.
-Being able to understand the meaning of the code is importanter //deliberately misspelled// than the usage of proper English.
+Being able to understand the meaning of the code is *importanter* than the usage of proper English.
 Natural languages have some deficiencies when it comes to explaining things in an unambiguous way.
 The following is perfectly viable in Python code: `for fish in fishes`.
-13. Avoid "if", "and" or "or" in the names of your variables.
+12. Avoid "if", "and" or "or" in the names of your variables, functions and classes.
 These neat little words are tempting to use, yet they are a clear sign to a violation of the SRP.
 12. If a variable is used all over the code, name it carefully.
 Possibly use a name given by the marketing team or existing theories and literature.
 If a variable is used only for about 5 lines, even i, j or k are fine.
 13. The name of a function should tell you exactly what it does.
 There shouldn’t be unexpected behavior hidden in the code.
 For example, it shouldn’t interact with global states, which is anyway a bad thing to do.
-14.	snake_case notation is easier to read than camelCase.
-This is why I use snake_case notation for variables and functions, and camelCase for class definitions and file names.
+14.	snake_case notation is easier to read than camelCase or PascalCase.
+This is why I use snake_case notation for variables and functions, PascalCase for class definitions and camelCase for class instances.
 Though it is more important to stick to the rules used in an ongoing project than coming up with your own notation rules.
 15. Classes and functions should reveal their purpose by the name.
 This relieves the developers from reading the internals and thus saving a lot of time.
 The name should be part of the domain language.
 16. Prefer explicit names over implicit names, prefer `hammer` over `nail_smashing_rod`.
 Don't use generic words like "data", "info" or "manager".
 They don't tell you anything.
 The name `server_can_start()` is vague compared to `can_listen_on_port()`.
 17. Attach units to a variable name if existing.
 For example `timeout_duration_ms`.
 Though again: consistency is more important.